 Another subversion is if the car hits, but somehow the car phases through and neither the glass nor the car is broken.

-If the car misses the pane of glass but something else causes the glass to be broken, it's a double subversion.
+If the car misses the pane of glass but a second car breaks it instead, it's a double subversion.

 If the car hits the pane of glass, and the result is that the glass merely has a car-shaped hole in it, that's downplayed (and also Played for Laughs, but that's another matter.
 It's also Impact Silhouette played straight.)